Ravoxsg/The_failure_of_gradient_descent/README.md

 and now with a learning rate of <img src="https://latex.codecogs.com/svg.latex?\Large&space;10^{-7}">:
 ![alt text](https://github.com/Ravoxsg/The-failure-of-gradient-descent/edit/master/pytorch1e-7.png)

-Setting the condition number via ev to a much higher value will lead gradient needing a smaller and smaller learning rate in order not to diverge.
+Setting the condition number via "ev" to a much higher value will lead gradient needing a smaller and smaller learning rate in order not to diverge.